Tá na Teachtaí Ó Cuív, Sherlock agus Heydon as láthair mar sin glaoim ar an Teachta Rabbitte chun ceist Uimh. 10 a chur.

 Given the extent of existing policy under the high level statement and First 5, I have no plans to publish a separate further strategy on parenting.
 I believe the area is well addressed under our current strategies.
 I very much support the focus of Treoir’s report.
 I acknowledge that much of the research to date on parenting arrangements has focused on divorce and separation after marriage.
 By exploring how unmarried parents who are no longer in a relationship can be supported to maintain shared parenting where it is in the best interests of the child, this report provides a valuable new insight.
 It reaffirms my belief that the diversity of parenting arrangements needs to be recognised in policy and service development, and my Department will continue to place the real life experiences of children and their families at the core of our work.

 I thank the Minister for her response.
 I acknowledge the financial involvement of the Community Foundation for Ireland, which provided the funding for the report.
 I also acknowledge the work of Elizabeth Kiely and Robert Bolton in completing the work.
 On the day of the launch it was harrowing to hear parents discussing their experience.
 One gentleman in particular spoke about the fact that as an unmarried father he has no rights to his child's report card.
-If his child got sick while her mother was a way he had no right to sign her medical records.
+If his child got sick while her mother was away he had no right to sign her medical records.
 A total of 34% of all children in the country are born to single parents but the father's rights are totally and utterly diminished.
 Fathers do not realise that under guardianship they do not have the right to this information.
-This is why I am asking about a specific strategy to create awareness to signpost their rights, which would be the start.
+This is why I am asking about a specific strategy to create awareness to signpost their rights, which would be A start.

 I thank the Deputy.
 I also acknowledge the extraordinary work of the Community Foundation for Ireland.
 I share this with the Deputy.
 The point raised by her with regard to the gentleman in her example and other unmarried fathers is important.
 It is great we have the report that has laid this out clearly.
 The strategy and work already being developed will take account of this and incorporate it.
 I ask the Department to look at how it can incorporate attention to this in the context of what it is already doing.